weimengting/MagicPortrait/README.md

 > As our model is designed to focus only on the face,
 > you should crop the face from your images or videos if they are full-body shots.
->  However, **if your images or videos already contain only the face and their resolution is similar to ours (512×512), you can skip this step**.
+>  However, **if your images or videos already contain only the face and the aspect ratio is approximately 1:1,
+> you can simply resize them without doing the following pre-processing steps.**.

 1. Crop the face from an image: